Bluefinger/rythe/documentation/operators.md

 ## `select<T extends any, K extends (string | number | symbol)[]>(...keys: K): OperatorFn<T, any>`

 `select` takes a path of properties as parameters, and then resolves the value to be emitted using that path on the object it receives.
 It will not emit any output if the path cannot complete, or encounters an `undefined` or `null` value.
-This function can only definitively type-check upto 5 levels deep, afterwards the TS compiler will not be able to resolve the value definitively.

 ```typescript
 const obj = createStream<DeepObj>();